k3s-io/docs/docs/cli/token.md

 Unless custom CA certificates are in use, only the short (password-only) token format can be used when starting the first server in the cluster.
 This is because the cluster CA hash cannot be known until after the server has generated the self-signed cluster CA certificates.
 :::

-For more information on using custom CA certificates, see the [`k3s certificate`](certificate.md#using-custom-ca-certificates) documentation.
+For more information on using custom CA certificates, see the [`k3s certificate` documentation](certificate.md#).
-For more information on backing up your cluster, see the [Backup and Restore](../../backup-restore/backup-restore.md) documentation.
+For more information on backing up your cluster, see the [Backup and Restore](../datastore/backup-restore.md) documentation.

 ### Agent

 By default, the agent token is the same as the server token.
 The agent token can be set before or after the cluster has been started, by changing the CLI option or environment variable on all servers in the cluster.
 The agent token is similar to the server token in that is it statically configured, and does not expire.

+The agent token is written to `/var/lib/rancher/k3s/server/agent-token`, in secure format.
+If no agent token is specified, this file is a link to the server token.

 ### Bootstrap